chunyang-wen/chunyang-wen.github.io/_posts/2026/2026-05-30-some-ml-basic-concepts.md

 LLM generation happens in two distinct phases:
 1. **Prefill Phase:** The model processes the entire input prompt at once to compute the initial KV cache and generate the very first token.
 This is highly parallelizable and compute-bound (heavy matrix multiplications).
 2. **Decode Phase:** The model generates subsequent tokens one at a time, reading the KV cache and appending to it.
 This is highly sequential and memory-bandwidth bound.

+You can refer to [LLM Inference at scale with TGI](https://huggingface.co/blog/martinigoyanes/llm-inference-at-scale-with-tgi)

 ### Chunked Prefill
 If a user submits an enormous prompt (e.g., 100k tokens), the prefill phase will take a long time, freezing the GPU and stalling the decode phase for all other active users in the batch.